-Another factor that has to be considered is the "for-profit motive", when a breeder deliberately breeds extra horses, knowing that some foals, colts, and fillies will not meet breed standards and will then be sold to the highest bidder.
-The buyers will most likely send them to slaughterhouses to make a few bucks.
+Another factor that has to be considered is the "for-profit motive."
+When a breeder deliberately breeds extra horses, knowing that some foals, colts, and fillies will not meet breed standards, those horses are then sold to the highest bidder.
+Ina these cases, the buyers often send the horses to slaughterhouses to make a few bucks.

 Some states, such as Oregon, are strengthening their animal cruelty laws, but definitions and penalties for horse abuse vary from state to state and lack the manpower and financial resources to enforce these regulations.

 Although it may take some years before responsible, controlled breeding will have a noticeable effect on the unwanted, neglected, and abandoned horse population, it is the only feasible way to come to terms with the problems associated with the current lackadaisical approach.